 Security screening officers may test you and your baggage for traces of explosives, using Explosive Trace Detection (ETD) equipment.
 Persons are selected on a random and continuous basis.
 No profiling is used in selecting people for testing.

-You may also be randomly selected to pass through a body scanner, which provide an additional layer of airport security.
+You may also be randomly selected to pass through a body scanner, which provides an additional layer of airport security.
 The scanner is safe and uses radio frequency energy (similar to mobile phones and wireless network devices), not X-ray technology.
 To protect the privacy of the travelling public, the scanner displays a generic “stick figure” image with no identifying features.
 The body scanner cannot store any personal or identifying information about passengers.
 You can find detailed information about airport body scanners on the TravelSECURE website.

 Meeting and greeting